PunchThrough/bean-docs/src/building-iOS-app/beanBlink.md

 * OS X Computer

 ## Preface to Project's Organization
 You can find the project located [here](https://github.com/PunchThrough/BeanBlinkOnButtonPress).
 We created two different releases: v.01 and v.02.
 The first version, v.01, sets up the storyboard with the UILabel and UIButton.
-We also written a function that changes the UILabel when the button "Press Me" is pressed.
+We also written a function that changes the UILabel's text when the button "Press Me" is pressed.
+The second version, v.02, incorporates v.01 and implementation of the Bean's iOS SDK.
+We will go over how we did each version in a sequence of steps.

+# First Release: v.01
+## Create the UI in Storyboard

+### Step 1:
+We are going to add a view to the View Controller.
+We will be placing a UILabel and a UIButton inside this view.
+The view is a little darker to help you visualize better.

+{{{img_rel this 'create-view.jpg' 'Lets Add a View' '40%'}}}

+### Step 2:
+Lets add a UIButton and UILabel inside this view.
+Play with the these views by changing the colors and fonts!

+{{{img_rel this 'add-button-and-label.jpg' 'Lets Add a Button and Label' '40%'}}}

+### Step 3:
+After we add these views, we are going to make them a "Stack View"

+{{{img_rel this 'create-stack-view.jpg' 'Make the Button and Label a Stack View' '40%'}}}

 ### Other Problems